github/branch-deploy/__tests__/templates/test_deployment_message.md

 - `noop` - Whether or not the deployment is a noop (Boolean)
 - `ref` - The ref of the deployment (String)
 - `actor` - The GitHub username of the actor who triggered the deployment (String)
+- `approved_reviews_count` - The number of approved reviews on the pull request at the time of deployment (String of a number)

 Here is an example: